duydd25031999/TC_note/Software Development/Introduction_Questions.md

     - Answer:
         - Dự án web chatbot hỗ trợ quản lý server và cloud
         - Front-end: Vue 3, Socket
-        - Back-end: Python, khách hàng tự phát triển AI server
-        - Team tôi phụ trách chủ yếu phần Front-end, UI/UX, Admin system
-        - Chúng tôi đồng hành với dự án từ lúc bắt đầu, thiết kế giao diện đầu tiên
-        - Sau 2 năm phát triển, dự án đang phát triển web terminal
-        - Trách nhiệm mà tôi đã đảm nhiệm: thiết kế high/low-level, phân task, kiểm thử, bàn giao
-        - Dự án thành công trong việc gọi vốn nhiều lần
+        - Dự án start-up, thay đổi liên tục và nhiều ý tưởng mới
-        - Học được nhiều về thích nghi yêu cầu thay đổi nhanh, giao tiếp khách hàng, quản lý nhóm nội bộ
+        - Web terminal, khó khăn technique lớn nhất
+        - Tự tìm giải pháp nhiều, tự phân tách dữ liệu từ Stream của AWS EC2, chạy nhiều EC2 cùng lúc, gửi kết quả cho AI
 - English sample answer:
-    - My last project was building a cloud-native platform designed to assist users working with server and cloud service
+    - My recent project was building a cloud-native platform designed to assist users working with server and cloud service
-    - Integrates an LLM AI model that understands and translate natural words into right commands for cloud service
+    - Integrates an LLM AI model to translate natural words into right commands for cloud service and real-time communication to server through WebSocket
-    - Allows visual tracking of step-by-step execution results with AI-powered feedback.
-    - Enables real-time communication through WebSocket for responsive AI command execution.
-    - The chatbot initially answers user prompts using AI, with expert review and enhancement afterward.
     - I worked on the front-end using Vue 3 and Socket for real-time interactions.
-    - We collaborated from the project's beginning, we setted up Front-end side for this product, designed and developed all the interfaces
-    - One challenge I faced was during the early phase, when the client had a rough idea but no detailed SRS.
-    - So I had to organize the information, listing unclear points, and working with the team lead to drive conversations with the client.
-That helped us align quickly and avoid late misunderstandings and make high-level design for new features
-    - From there, I handled the front-end structure, implemented key interactive features, supported testing, and ensured each delivery matched our milestone.
+    - I met serveral challenges when developing this product
+    - This was a startup project from our client, and we started by building the front-end side of the product.
+The client constantly came up with new ideas or frequently changed business requirements.
+    - At the beginning, this overwhelmed us and made the direction unclear.
+But later, we took the initiative to suggest technical solutions based on the client’s ideas.
+That helped us work more closely with the client and actively adapt to changes together.
     - I'm proud that this project successfully secured multiple rounds of investment, largely based on the demos we developed
-    - Looking back, this was the first time I worked on an AI-integrated developer tool from scratch.
-    - I became more confident in client communication, more structured in handling vague specs, and more comfortable leading in a fast-paced team, even when things felt unclear.
+    - One of the most technically demanding features I developed was a Web Terminal for remote EC2 control, fully integrated with an AI Copilot.
+    - The Front-end didn’t just render keystrokes — it had to synchronize real-time streams from AWS EC2.
+    - Biggest problem of use is with limited library support, we we built a custom solution almost from scratch, to detect when commands finished, and gracefully handle unstable socket flows and multi-terminal orchestration.
+    - We needed splitting and understanding the response data, so we could show it correctly and also send it to an AI assistant for help.

 ## Project Introduction

 ### Project Overview